Sports Pool vs Traditional Deep End: 9 Things to Consider

 Sports pool injuries are usually associated with diving and other activities that are not meant to be carried out in this kind of pool.
 Safety Resource

-One way around this would be to make a tradeoff between the with of your pool width and its depth.
+One way around this would be to make a tradeoff between your pool width and its depth.
 This is to say that you could have a shorter length and use the square feet saved to build the deep end.

 What you are planning to use the pool for cannot be an afterthought.
 For instance, if you have a kid who is a keen swimmer looking to train for competitions, there is a clear case for getting a sports pool.